-At e-liquids.com we want to give you everything you need to start vaping, and get the most you can out of your vape juices.
-That’s why we don’t just sell e-liquids, but also provide loads of helpful insights and tricks to make sure you’re a vaping expert!
+At E-liquids.com, we want to give you everything you need to start vaping and help you get the most you can out of your vape juices.
+That’s why we don’t just sell e-liquids, but also provide loads of helpful eliquid insights to make sure you become a vaping expert!

-This time around we’re going to talk you through how to make sure you’re using the right e-liquid ratio.
-For those of who hate maths, talking about ratios can seem pretty frightening, but it’s actually dead easy, especially with our handy tips!
+This time around, we’re going to talk you through how to make sure you’re using the right e-liquid ratio.
+For those of you who hate maths, talking about ratios can seem pretty frightening, but we've made it simple!

-E-liquids are essentially a nicotine-based vapour substitute for traditional cigarette smoking.
+E-liquids are essentially a nicotine-based liquid vapour substitute for traditional cigarette smoking.
 Broken down simply, they’re just water, flavouring, nicotine, and two liquids known as PG (Propylene Glycol) and VG (Vegetable Glycerin).
-That super simple formulation is why many people switch to vaping from smoking!
+That super simple formulation without any hidden nasties found in tobacco is why so many people switch to vaping from smoking!

-It’s the balance of these last two ingredients that make up the ratio people are referring to when discussing e-liquid ratios.
-Frequently used in foods and other everyday items, in vaping PG and VG change the density of the vape clouds, the intensity of the flavour and how harsh the throat hit is.
+It’s the balance of VG to PG that makes up the ratio that people refer to while discussing e-liquid ratios.
+Frequently used in foods and other everyday items, vaping PG and VG change the density of the vape clouds, the intensity of the vape flavour, and how harsh the throat hit is.
 That’s why they’re so important!

 What is Propylene Glycol?

 So, you know they’re liquids, but what actually are these two compounds, and why are they in your e-liquid?
-First up, we’ve got propylene glycol, a well-known food additive that’s recognised as generally safe by the FDA.
+First up, we’ve got propylene glycol (PG), a well-known food additive that’s recognised as generally safe by the FDA.

 What is Vegetable Glycerin?

-Our second compound is vegetable glycerin, another odourless colourless liquid.
+Our second compound is vegetable glycerin (VG), another odourless and colourless liquid.
 It’s frequently used in FDA-approved medicines due to its antiviral properties, while also being used in a large number of food items as a sweetener.